ueberauth/guardian/README.md

 ## Permissions

+Permissions can be encoded into your token as an optional add-in.

+Encoding permissions into a token is useful in some areas of authorization.
+The permissions provided by `Guardian.Permissions` have one level of nesting.

+For example:

+* `users -> profile_read`
+* `users -> profile_write`
+* `users -> followers_read`
+* `users -> followers_write`
+* `admin -> all_users_read`
+* `admin -> all_users_write`

+Once a permission is granted it is valid for as long as the token is valid.
+Since the permission is valid for the life of a token it is not suitable to encode highly dynamic information into a token.
+These permissions are similar in intent to OAuth scopes.
+Very useful as a broad grant to an area of code for 3rd party services / other microservices.
+If you have a requirement to look up permissions from you database for a particular user on each request, these are not the permissions you're looking for.

+Please see `Guardian.Permissions` for more information.

 ## Tracking Tokens

 When using tokens, depending on the type of token you use, nothing may happen by default when you `revoke` a token.